|Alma Mater:||Pittsburg State|

 Pepin guided Nebraska to an incredible 44 Big Eight indoor/outdoor titles, more than any other coach in the history of the conference.
 After joining the Big 12 Conference in 1997, Nebraska won a league-high 22 indoor/outdoor titles.

-Pepin has coached women who have earned 305 indoor and 309 outdoor All-America awards and 18 indoor and 24 outdoor individual national championships.
-His male athletes have won 168 All-America certificates since 1984, nine indoor (including an NCAA relay title) and five outdoor national championships.
-Among the elite athletes Pepin has coached at Nebraska are eight-time Olympic medalist, world champion and world-record holder Merlene Ottey; four-time NCAA champion Rhonda Blanford; Angela Thacker, who missed a bronze medal in the long jump by one-quarter inch at the 1984 Olympics in Los Angeles; 1989 NCAA outdoor triple jump champion Renita Robinson; 1991 NCAA outdoor 400-meter dash champion and Olympic bronze medalist Ximena Restrepo; three-time NCAA triple jump champion Ineta Radevica; two-time NCAA long jump champion Arturs Abolins; indoor high jump national champion, school indoor and outdoor record holder and 2008 Olympian, Dusty Jonas and Nicholas Gordon, who along with his 2009 indoor national title and Big 12 indoor and outdoor titles in the long jump, represented Jamaica at the 2009 IAAF World Championships in Berlin, Germany.
-His most recently coached Mara Griva to her ninth conference title during her three years with the Huskers.
+Pepin has coached women who have earned 317 All-America awards and 18 indoor and 24 outdoor individual national championships.
+His male athletes have won 184 All-America certificates since 1984, nine indoor (including an NCAA relay title) and six outdoor national championships.
+Among the elite athletes Pepin has coached at Nebraska are eight-time Olympic medalist, world champion and world-record holder Merlene Ottey; four-time NCAA champion Rhonda Blanford; Angela Thacker, who missed a bronze medal in the long jump by one-quarter inch at the 1984 Olympics in Los Angeles; 1989 NCAA outdoor triple jump champion Renita Robinson; 1991 NCAA outdoor 400-meter dash champion and Olympic bronze medalist Ximena Restrepo; three-time NCAA triple jump champion Ineta Radevica; two-time NCAA long jump champion Arturs Abolins; indoor high jump national champion, school indoor and outdoor record holder and 2008 Olympian, Dusty Jonas; 2009 indoor national champion and Big 12 indoor and outdoor long jump champion Nicholas Gordon, who also represented Jamaica at the 2009 IAAF World Championships in Berlin, Germany; nine-time conference champion Mara Griva and most recently Miles Ukaoma, who won his first national title in 2014 in the 400-meter hurdles.

 Known as one of the premier jumps coaches in the nation, Pepin coached former Husker Angee Henry, a 10-time All-American, to indoor and outdoor NCAA long jump titles in 1996.
 Under Pepin’s tutelage, former Husker Nicola Martial won the 1994 and 1995 NCAA outdoor triple jump titles and added the 1996 NCAA indoor triple jump crown.
 At the 1996 Olympic Games, Martial represented Guyana in the triple jump.
 Pepin’s top male performer prior to Abolins and Jonas was four-time All-American Petar Malesev, the 1995 NCAA indoor high jump champion.